panda3d/panda3d-docs/programming/audio/dsp-effects.rst

 The FilterProperties Object
 ---------------------------

-Any DSP you add to your sound will require the use of "FilterProperties", which is a list of filters and their coefficients.
+Any DSP you add to your sound will require the use of :class:`.FilterProperties`, which is a list of filters and their coefficients.
 Start with this import:

 .. code-block:: python